lankers1/regex-extraction-dashboard/README.md

 4. Run `yarn dev`, navigate to the localhost url shown in the terminal.

 ### Architecture
-- I decided to use the app router directory structure due to the performance benefits from using React server components (RSCs).
+- I decided to adopt the App Router directory structure to leverage the performance benefits of React Server Components (RSCs).
+This approach aligns with modern best practices in Next.js and enables more efficient server-side rendering with reduced client-side JavaScript.
-- For global state I opted to use Zustand, I chose Zustand over Redux as the explicit sepraration of each store lends itself better to a Domain driven codebase.
-The API is also really developer friendly and easy to setup.
+- I chose Zustand for global state management over Redux because its approach to explicitly separated stores aligns better with a domain-driven codebase structure.
+Zustand’s minimal and intuitive API also makes it highly developer-friendly, allowing for faster onboarding and reduced boilerplate compared to more complex solutions like Redux.
-- I went with CSS modules for the styling system.
-This was mainly due to the fact the css modules fit in so well with React's component based design.
-Coupling the styles to reusable components means we can keep our codebase extremely lean when it comes to both styles and react components.
+- I opted to use CSS Modules for styling, primarily because they integrate seamlessly with React's component-based architecture.
+By tightly coupling styles with their respective reusable components, we’re able to keep the codebase clean and modular.
+This approach also helps reduce global style bloat and ensures our styles remain scoped, which contributes to a leaner and more maintainable codebase overall.
-- Lastly, as far as client components are concerned I tried to reduce my reliance on them and there are only a few place I used these.
-As mentioned before, this is so we can leverage the performance improvements of RSCs through the reducation of our client side JS bundle.
+- Lastly, regarding client components, I made a conscious effort to minimize their usage.
+They are only employed in a few specific areas where necessary.
+This approach allows us to take full advantage of the performance benefits offered by React Server Components (RSCs), particularly by reducing our client-side JavaScript bundle size.

 ### Assumptions
 - The Edit Mode was a section to view/add/edit/delete regex patterns.